 - DIY a pretty pendant light.
 This option doesn’t require electricity either and is super affordable!
 Try this project if you want something a little glam.

-Since this reading nook is in a kids’ room, I was able to go full magic with plant walls, larger than life flowers, fairy lights, and light-up signs.
-Here are some other ideas for adding that spark of magic to a kids’ closet book nook:
+Since this book nook is in a kids’ room, I was able to go full magic with plant walls, larger-than-life flowers, fairy lights, and light-up signs.
+Here are some other ideas for adding that spark of magic to your reading space:

 - Fun wallpaper.
 Don’t be boring here — try wild themes, mythic creatures, and pop colors.
-If you go the peel-and-stick route you can easily change it once your child outgrows it.
+If you go with peel-and-stick wallpaper, you can easily change it once your child outgrows it.

 - Wall mural.
 You can buy a premade wall mural (also peel-and-stick) or go crazy and paint one with your kid!